Vargasavour Recipes

 8. Add the chicken broth and brandy, then simmer for 8 minutes or until the sauce reduces by half.

-I love making this duck a complete, impressive meal with some warm, crusty ciabatta or garlic bread to soak up the orange sauce, it adds a nice rustic touch.
-For sides, I like an avocado pear salad, or a refreshing Waldorf salad.
-Crispy potato wedges or fluffy Greek lemon potatoes are also perfect.
+I like to serve this duck with warm, crusty ciabatta or garlic bread to soak up the orange sauce; it adds a rustic touch that works beautifully.
+For something fresh, an avocado pear salad or a classic Waldorf salad balances the richness.
+Crispy potato wedges or Greek lemon potatoes also pair perfectly.

-Render the Fat: I cook the duck skin-side down for about 4-6 minutes on medium heat without touching it.
+Render the Fat Slowly: I cook the duck skin-side down for about 4-6 minutes on medium heat without touching it.
 That's how you get beautifully crispy, golden skin.

 Recipe